ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 When protocol v4 was initially introduced, this field is named `maxproto`.
 The original plan was that protocol v4 can only have 64 extra features/requests.
 If the number of extra feature/request ever exceeds 64, the next feature/request will be defined as version 5 feature/request, (version 6 if the number exceeds 128, so on so forth).
-The field `maxproto` means maximumly supported protocol version by an endpoint.
-The recipient of the HANDSHAKE packet use `maxproto` to calculate how many members `extra_info` has, which is `maxproto - 4 + 1`.
+The field `maxproto` means the maximally supported protocol version by an endpoint.
+The recipient of the HANDSHAKE packet uses `maxproto` to calculate how many members `extra_info` has, which is `maxproto - 4 + 1`.
 (Starting from v4, each version has 1 flag, so if `maxproto` is 5, there are 2 members in `extra_info`.
 One for v4, the other for v5.
 Therefore the formula to compute number of number of members is `maxproto - 4 + 1`)